Dr. Pablo Barrecheguren explains what optogenetics is, its preclinical results, and the technical and moral challenges of this technique.

-Of all the techniques developed in neuroscience over the last few years, optogenetics is probably the one that has most quickly become standardized as a work tool in laboratories.
-Its use is such that striking preclinical results are already starting to be show up.
-For example, its use as a therapy in the treatment of vision problems with a neurological base is currently being analyzed and, following with the senses, systems have already been developed in rodents that allow the recovery of part of the hearing using this type of technology as a possible alternative to the current cloquear implants.
-Although preclinical and modest, these are great results if we consider the short history using this technique but… exactly what is optogenetics?
+Its use is such that striking preclinical results are already beginning to be obtained.
+For example, as of today its use is being evaluated as a therapy in the treatment of neurological-based vision problems and, continuing with the senses, systems have already been developed in rodents that allow partial recovery of hearing using this type of technology as a possible alternative option to current cochlear implants.
+Although preclinical and modest, these are great results considering the relative youth of this technique, but… exactly what is optogenetics?

-What exactly is optogenetics?
+What exactly is optogenetics

-This is key to identifying the function of each neural network.
-For example, if we suspect that the activation of neurons increases appetite, then we can generate a mouse that has opsins in those neurons, stimulate those cells with light and see if the mouse ingests more calories.
-What’s more, the system literally works like a switch, so we can turn those neurons on or off whenever we want while we watch how the animal’s behavior changes, or doesn’t change, in real time.
-This has made optogenetics the most powerful tool for behavioral studies, but its potential is also in the study of brain development as we can cause changes in neuronal activity and then analyze whether or not that alters the development of the nervous system.
+This is key to identifying the function of each neuronal network.
+For example, if we suspect that activation of certain neurons increases appetite, we can create a mouse that has opsins in those neurons, stimulate those cells with light and see whether the mouse consumes more calories.
+Moreover, literally the system works like a switch, so we can turn those neurons off or on whenever we want while we observe how, or whether, the animal’s behavior changes in real time.

 Challenges of optogenetics